Palette-Labs-Inc/registry/README.md

 ## About the Network Registry Infrastructure
-We are designing a federated, server-to-server architecture for commercial markets.
+We are designing a server-to-server architecture for commercial markets.
 The design supports an interoperable network of independently hosted `Provider Supporting Servers` and `Buyer Supporting Servers` that are responsible for onboarding participants on either side of the network.

 The network registry is a decentralized public ledger that maintains the records of Node Operators (network servers), agents, their supported Industry Codes, and the geographical regions that they represent.
 The registry is queried for a Producers products or services during the search phase of a Buyers transaction lifecycle.